TrustworthyComputing/ZeroJava-compiler/README.md

 More Zilch examples can be found in the [zilch-examples](./zilch-examples) directory.
+Those examples include `if-else` statements, comparisons, `while` loops, examples with `int [ ]` accesses and others that will help getting started with Zilch programming language.

 ### ![alt text][twc-logo] An open-source project by Trustworthy Computing Group